bbeek/refactorlegacy/Labs/Day1/Readme.md

 2. Move conditional code to superclass.
 As we already performed this step with setting up `PerformanceCalculator`, we skip this step.

-3. Take a subclass, create override method for the conditional logic and move the conditional logic into the subclass.
-Adjust to fit the new context.
+3. Take a subclass, create override method for the conditional logic and move the conditional logic into the subclass. <br/>Adjust to fit the new context.<br/>
-    We will begin with the `TragedyCalculator`.
+    We will begin with the `TragedyCalculator`. <br/>
     Create the override method by using the Visual Studio feature "generate overrides".

-    Set the caret on "TragedyCalculator" in the cs file.
-Bring up the quick actions menu and select the option "Generate overrides...".
+    Set the caret on "TragedyCalculator" in the cs file. <br />
+    Bring up the quick actions menu and select the option "Generate overrides...". <br/>
-    In the dialog, only select the method `GetAmount` and press OK.
+    In the dialog, only select the method `GetAmount` and press OK. <br/>
     Move the logic from the superclass to the `TragedyCalculator.GetAmount` and just to be extra paranoid throw a `NotImplementedException` in the "Tragedy" leg of `PerformanceCalculator.GetAmount`<br/>
     Compile-test-commit.

-4. Repeat for each conditional.
+4. Repeat for each conditional.<br/>
     Apply the same process on the `GetAmount` method for the `ComedyCalculator`.<br/>
     Compile-test-commit.<br/>